Remi-Gau/eCobidas/python/README.md

 [`reproschema-py`](https://github.com/ReproNim/reproschema-py) package that
 helps to validate that the schema you create is valid.

-Preferaby use a virtual environment:
+Preferably use a virtual environment:

 ```bash
 virtualenv -p python3.8 env